Policy Manual

 8. Prior to each field trip, written parental/guardian permission shall be obtained from participating students (consent form).

-1. In exceptional circumstances the principal or designate can accept verbal permission for a student to attend a local field trip, provided that the parent/guardian has been properly informed of all matters contained in the Permission for Student Participation form (available from division office).
-In such circumstances, a blank form shall be fully completed by the lead teacher and the date and particulars of such verbal permission shall be documented thereon.
+8.1.
+In exceptional circumstances the principal or designate can accept verbal permission for a student to attend a local field trip, provided that the parent/guardian has been properly informed of all matters contained in the Student Participation Consent form (available from division office).
+In such circumstances, a blank form shall be fully completed by the lead teacher and the date and particulars of such verbal permission shall be documented thereon, and signed by the teacher-leader and the principal.

 9. For school activities that involve more than one trip outside the boundaries of the school such as walking field trips, swimming lessons, physical education classes, outdoor education classes, or interschool sports within the league, one parental/guardian consent form will suffice if the information to the parent/guardian includes a schedule of all activities and proposed dates.